Clothes washers and dryers

 - don't put very wet clothes in the dryer – remove as much water as possible

-- always clean the lint filter after use, as a clogged filter will increase energy use and compromise safety
+- always clean the lint filter after use, a clogged filter will increase energy use and can be unsafe

 - don't overload the dryer, as it increases the drying time

 - dry clothes in consecutive loads, as the dryer is already warm.